AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 [Lecturer's notes: ~20 minutes at the end of the session to proceed with the hands-on excersises.
 Leftovers can be said as a homework, one can go through them next session or give hints by email.]

-:Exercise:
+:Exercise 1.3:
  - make a pipe that counts number of files/directories (including dot files) in your directory
  - grep directories out of ``ls -l``
  - grep all but blank lines in triton:/etc/bashrc
- - expand the previous one to filter out commented lines (start with #)
+ - (*) expand the previous one to filter out commented lines also (line starts with #)
  - expand ``du -hs * | sort -h`` to list dot files/directories also
  - (*) count unique logged in users on triton